DevCycleHQ/js-sdks/lib/README.md

 The top-level folders inside `lib/` indicate where the library is intended to be used:
 ```
 lib/
-  cf-workers/   - libraries that only work in cf workers
-  nest/         - libraries that only work in nest services
   shared/       - libraries that work in any JS project
-  test/         - libraries specifically to help with testing
 ```

 We are loosely following the advice in these articles for organizing our libraries